YasuhikoFujii/coding-style/README.md

 [EXAMPLE]

 CoffeeScript introduces `unless`.
-Never use it with an `else`, it doesn't read well at all.
-Unless should be avoided most of the time, except if it's postfixed for a negative condition.
+Never use it with an `else`, it doesn't read well at all.`unless` should be avoided most of the time, _except_ if it's postfixed for a negative condition.

 Avoid ternary expression and break them down on multiple lines.
 Check that it can't be solved by a comparative assignment first.
-Ternaries are tolerated in strings interpolations, object assignment, inline function.
+Ternaries are tolerated in strings interpolations, object assignment and inline function.

 [EXAMPLE]

 Use `?=` when you want to set a value to a variable only if it's `undefined` or `null`.
 Use `or=` when you want to change the value of a variable if it returns `false`.
-In both these cases, it will force the left side variable to be declared before the statement can be made.
+In both these cases, it will force the left side variable to be declared before the statement can be made (and that's a good thing).

 Use `?` to check for existence (not `null` and not `undefined`), a simple `if` is enough to check for falsy/thruthy values.